p1ng-request/docs/templates/SendGrid/SendGrid_Get_all_messages.md

 **Author:** [Sanjeet Attili](https://linkedin.com/in/sanjeet-attili-760bab190/)

-This notebook enables you to get a dataframe of all the activities performed
+**Description:** This notebook provides a comprehensive overview of all messages sent through SendGrid.

 ## Input